sequencemedia/react-router-pagination-io/README.md

 # React.Router.Pagination

-Compatible with `React Router 2/3`.
+Compatible with `React Router 3`.

 ### Flux or Stateless

-CD into `v1` and in your terminal enter the commands:
+Change directory into `v1` and in your terminal enter the commands:

 ```
 npm install